John Tatum (wrestler)

 John Frenkel III (born July 18, 1959) is an American retired professional wrestler, better known by his ring name, "Hollywood" John Tatum.
 Tatum is best known for his appearances with the Texas-based promotion World Class Championship Wrestling in the 1980s.

 Early life

-Frankel was born in Mobile, Alabama, but was raised in Pensacola, Florida.
+Frenkel was born in Mobile, Alabama, but was raised in Pensacola, Florida.
 He was a childhood friend of wrestlers Robert Gibson, Percy Pringle and Michael Hayes.

 Professional wrestling career

 Early career (1983)

 Frenkel was trained to wrestle by Michael Hayes, debuting in 1983.
 He initially performed under the ring name "Franklin Hayes", the storyline cousin of Michael Hayes.
 Tatum wrestled on the independent circuit before being recruited by the Charlotte, North Carolina–based Jim Crockett Promotions.
 During the early days of his career, Tatum began a relationship with Missy Hyatt.

 World Class Championship Wrestling (1983–1986)

 Tatum was recruited to the Texas-based World Class Championship Wrestling promotion by his friend Rick Hazzard.
 Hyatt came with him to Texas and eventually became his valet.

 In 1986, Tatum began a feud with Chris Adams, mocking him for being temporarily "blinded" (in reality, Adams wore an eye patch over his left eye while involved in a separate feud with Gino Hernandez earlier in the year).
 After the feud with Adams ended, he and Hyatt would feud with Scott Casey and his valet Sunshine, which resulted in several cat fights between Hyatt and Sunshine.